 Finding flying ants in your home can be particularly scary.
 Not because they have a deadly sting, but more because they resemble termites, or equally worse, they may be carpenter ants.

-See, all species only fly when they breed, so winged individuals could mean you have an ongoing infestation.
+See, all Australian ant species fly when they breed, so winged individuals could mean you have an ongoing infestation.
 For more information see Carpenter Ants.

 If you see a bull ant nest on your property, contact a professional pest controller to handle it.